Simple Twist of Fate: Critical reception and legacy

 Rolling Stone magazine ranked the song 15th on a list of the "100 Greatest Bob Dylan Songs".
 An article accompanying the list calls it a look "at an idyllic relationship that fell apart for reasons neither party can control" from the point-of-view of a narrator who "has moved on to meaningless one-night stands".

 Spectrum Culture included the song on a list of "Bob Dylan's 20 Greatest Songs of the 1970s".
 In an article accompanying the list, critic notes that it "could easily be a short story" and praises the poetic detail of the lyrics: "The world feels real, immersive, and it is filled with rich details—the 'neon burning bright', the saxophone and the 'ticking of the clocks'.
 Yet it may be the more abstract lines that hold the most weight.
 When the character wakes up alone, he feels 'an emptiness inside' to which he cannot relate.
 It’s one thing to feel empty; it’s another to be estranged from your own emptiness".

 A 2021 article in the Irish Independent named it one of the "all-time top 10 tracks by Bob Dylan", summarizing it as "a man's life in a song".
 A 2021 Guardian article included it on a list of "80 Bob Dylan songs everyone should know".

-Stereogum ran an article to coincide with Dylan's 80th birthday on May 24, 2021 in which 80 musicians were asked to name their favorite Dylan songs.
+Stereogum ran an article to coincide with Dylan's 80th birthday on May 24, 2021, in which 80 musicians were asked to name their favorite Dylan songs.
 Róisín Murphy selected "Simple Twist of Fate", noting "When he says, 'I was born too late' at the end — you’re thinking about the open windows earlier and wondering if he’s going to throw himself out the window.
 You don’t know if he’s killed himself or anything at the end.
 It’s a lovely, bouncy pop song with great equilibrium.
 You can sing it a cappella, and it bounces around as well — you’d have the whole room jumping.
 That’s the mark of something rare.
 His voice is so true to him in that time, but it’s also universal.
 It’s a great all-rounder for me, his greatest one.
 It’s absolute perfection".

+Radiohead's Thom Yorke cited it as one of two songs that always make him cry (the other being Tom Waits's "Tom Traubert's Blues") in a Rolling Stone interview in 2023.